 Science lessons are planned in units which are taught over a half-term period.
 There is a strong emphasis on investigative learning, with pupils working collaboratively, undertaking practical activities, discussing their work and drawing their own conclusions from their results.
 Health and Safety Education forms an essential part of the science curriculum.

-Please click on the links below to find Home Learning resources linked to our curriculum for the Summer Term.
+Please click on the links below to find Home Learning resources linked to our curriculum for the Autumn Term.

 Science should be fun, investigative and engaging.
 There is nothing quite like getting out there and investigating the world around you, but there are also many interactive tools that can be used to help develop children's understanding.
 Please click some of the links below: